msinton/breakout/README.md

     - encapsulate all dimensions in a data record?

 - improve collisions with blocks/paddle
-    - [John R] detect collisions on corners
     - take velocity into account
     - change vx and vy proportionally wrt corner collisions
     - allow size of paddle to vary independently to size of blocks

-- score
-    - add to game state
-    - increase for each block

-- complete collisions with blocks
-    - [John R] blocks disappear
-    - score increases

 - blocks
     - different coloured blocks earn different points and require multiple hits